1968 - BILL SHARMAN

 Sharman and Folley went on to win the "Coupes des Nations" as well as having some success before returning home in local races after the Championships.
 Little did Sharman know but with no more World Championships until 1975 that would be the last time he would skate a major international competition.

 1969 - SHARMAN AND FOLLEY WIN THE "COUPES DES NATIONS" RELAY - MAR DEL PLATA, ARGENTINA

 On his return home he had started to slow down with regards to training.
 He was now 30 years of age and looking for other things to do.
 He had always been a keen cyclist and he was starting to spend a bit more time on his bike.
 Despite this he still managed 3rd in the One Mile Championship in March 1970 on the Alexandra Palace rink.
 Shortly afterwards he again donned a British jersey for one last time when he took part in a 'B' international in Inzell, Germany.
 He was reunited with the "Argentina" team of Mick McGeough, John E. Fry, John Folley and Bob Halford as manager for one last time.
 After the event each of the British team was asked to sign a photograph of them skating in unison on the Inzell track.
 Notably, Sharman signed the photograph "Bill Sharman - R.I.P."

+In the summer of 2019 Bill Sharman sadly passed away and the sport lost another larger than life character.
 In the mid 1960's Sharman was given the nickname "Silver Bill".
 It is unclear where the name came from but many people thought it apt (none more so than Sharman himself) and it stuck.
 Of course, when you dig deep into his career there are gold medals aplenty, notwithstanding his two British titles, but for some reason, possibly his international achievements, the perception is that Bill Sharman was always the "nearly man".
-But whatever he is, or people think he is, he is definitely a British skating legend.
+But whatever he was, or people think he was, he will always definitely be a British skating legend.